UPCOMING VIRTUAL WORKSHOPS:

 Alongside our performance work, we cultivate our voices as educators and facilitators.
 Teaching allows us to observe the necessity of movement and non-verbal communication methods to be made available to the public.
 We believe if a viewer has been given a personal movement experience, they will be more open and sensitive to noticing their kinesthetic reactions that happen naturally while viewing performance.
 We question how we can incentivize participants and audience members to invest deeper in themselves without establishing and enforcing the traditional hierarchical systems of dance performance traditions.

-SPI JAMS is a 5 part virtual movement workshop series combining slowdanger physical integration movement workshops with original mixes/playlists from featured sound artists.
-This 5 part series will be hosted on ZOOM and will feature a playlist or mix from a different sound artist each session.
+SPI JAMS is a virtual movement workshop series combining slowdanger physical integration movement workshops with original mixes/playlists from featured sound artists.
+This series was hosted on ZOOM and featured a playlist or mix from a different sound artist each session.
 SPI JAMS is an open-level workshop series.

 SPI is an open-level workshop.